<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>I will be out of town this next Monday, April 27.
-I will meet with interested citizens at the WiFire Community Space in Freeland at 3 pm on Monday May 4.</li>
+<li>On Monday May 18 I will meet with interested citizens at the WiFire Community Space in Freeland at 3 pm and at the Clinton Community Hall at 5 pm.
+I will not meet on Memorial Day, Monday, May 25.</li>

 </ul>